Evanston, Ill., leads the country with first reparations program for Black residents

 Despite the city passing a fair housing law in 1968, evidence showed that as late as 1985, real estate agents continued to steer Black renters and home buyers to a section of town where they were the majority.
 The vestiges of racial segregation remain evident.

 Not everyone thinks the council’s approach is the right way to proceed.
-In the view of Alderwoman Cecily Fleming, choosing housing grants over cash payments is a form of discrimination itself.
+In the view of Alderwoman Cicely Fleming, choosing housing grants over cash payments is a form of discrimination itself.
 She voted no on Monday despite her support for reparations, saying the focus on housing confirms negative stereotypes that the poorest “can’t handle their money” and discriminates against people who may be due reparations but either don’t own a home or don’t plan to purchase one.

 “I don’t think it’s true reparations.
 If we start out with something that is not clearly modeled after what historic reparations are about, we open up a lack of trust,” said Fleming, a longtime resident who is Black.
 “There’s no way I could go to African Americans in Mississippi who have experienced true racial terror and tell their city councils to do the same as what we’re doing with housing.
 I would be mortified.”